Management Styles – Which Works Best?

 Working in a management role can be a tough job.
 Not only do you have to look after your team and please them, but you have to keep those above you happy too.
 This can cause complications at times when handling your subordinates, how can you manage them in order to reach the company goals?
 Do you simply tell them why it’s important?
 Is that enough motivation for them?
 Or do you discipline them and have strict guidelines and rules.
 It can be tough to know which method will bring the best out of people and there can be a lot of trial and error in order to figure out what actually works.

-There are many different management styles, each has their own benefits and flaws, some are:
+There are many different management styles, each has its own benefits and flaws, some are:

 Managers who are democratic tend to involve their employees in the decision-making process.
 This method intends to provide motivation through collaboration and assures employees to put forward their opinion.
 However, the manager is the final decision maker and will carry that responsibility.
 At the end of the day, they will ultimately do what they think is best.
 This can be motivating for individuals as their opinion matters and provides value to their work.
 Unfortunately, it can be debilitating at times, especially for those who really believe in their method or idea and to those who have invested a lot of time and effort for it not to go through.